ByzantineFailure/pico-wifi/README.md

 * `NoWifiCredentialsException` - Exception thrown if an attempt to connect to a wifi network is made before credentials are set.
 * `UnknownWifiConnectionFailureException` - Exception thrown if connecting to a wifi network fails for a reason the library does not explicitly handle.
 * `IncorrectWifiPasswordException` - Exception thrown if the wifi password is incorrect.
+* `NoAccessPointFoundException` - Exception thrown if attempting to connect to an SSID that the wifi device cannot find

 ## Troubleshooting